-increase the probability of a transition to weak executive constraints in both tables.
-Column (2) in Tables 2 and 3 indicate a significant correlation between flag resilience and turnover in both cases and personal resilience in Table 3.
-As expected, $\{\lambda, \kappa_1, \kappa_2\}$ in equation (4) are all negative, in line with their interpretation as measures of resilience.
-In Table 3, column (2) we find that older and longer serving leaders are more likely to leave office.
-Our estimate of parameter χ in (5) in column (3) shows a negative and significant correlation between turnover and a transition from strong to weak executive constraints.
-Thus greater turnover increases the chances that a country stays with strong executive constraints.
+The reduced-form results in column (1) of Tables 2 and 3 are based on equation (2).
+The results show no significant correlation between personally resilient leaders and transitions from strong to weak executive constraints.
+However, having a natural disaster in the previous period does seem to increase the probability of a transition to weak executive constraints in both tables.
+Column (2) in Tables 2 and 3 indicates a significant correlation between flag resilience and turnover in both cases, and personal resilience in Table 3.
+As expected, $\lambda, \kappa_1, \kappa_2$ in equation (3) are all negative, in line with their interpretation as measures of resilience.
+In column (2) of Table 3, we find that older and